techerfan/XamlBox/README.md

 ## Installation

 The easiest way to build the application is through Visual Studio.
 Open the project and simply make a build for release.
+Also, you can download the built version using this [link](https://github.com/techerfan/XamlBox/releases/download/v1.0.0/net8.0-windows7.0.zip) but you might face some compatibility issues.

 ## Usage